rokett/rokett.github.io/content/post/creating-powershell-modules.md

 ## Scripting the creation of a new module
 My [New-PSModule.ps1](https://github.com/rokett/Powershell-Module-Template) script is used to create a new module; it creates the folder structure described above.

 There is an expectation that the manifest and loader files are in a folder called `_Templates` in whatever path you intend to use to create the new module in.
 For example if you are creating a new module in `C:\Program Files\WindowsPowerShell\Modules` there should be a folder in there called `_Templates` which contains the two files.
-Grab these from my [Github repo](https://github.com/rokett/Powershell-Module-Template).
+Grab these from my [GitHub repo](https://github.com/rokett/Powershell-Module-Template).